8sun/opencart-html-helper/README.md

 ...
 ```

-The full list features you may looking on Yii2 reference: http://www.yiiframework.com/doc-2.0/yii-helpers-html.html
+The full list of the features you may find on Yii2 reference: http://www.yiiframework.com/doc-2.0/yii-helpers-html.html

 However, please note that given classes do not have all the features!